kleidis/citra-enhanced/README.md

-### This is my fork of Citra Enhanced mostly kept for archival purposes because the owner is known to have "issues" with this stuff and is known to be a violator of open-source licenses
+### This is my fork of Citra Enhanced mostly kept for archival purposes because the owner is known to have "issues" with this stuff

 **I might update it tho, cherry-picking stuff that interests me and releasing new versions**